qub Protocol Specification

 Intent The qub proves content and timing, not what the creator subjectively meant.

-Pre-event timing Arweave block inclusion may lag actual upload by minutes.
+Pre-event timing Storage block inclusion may lag actual upload by minutes.
 The commitment timestamp is the block time, not the moment the user pressed “seal.”

 The version field (u8) in both SealedQub and QubEnvelope identifies the major protocol version.